 Today, Jiu-Jitsu is regarded as one of the most effective martial arts ever created.
 It’s ability to quickly and efficiently defeat opponents in any combat situation has continued to earn it popularity.
 Jiu-jitsu continues to evolve, with pioneers such as Eddie Bravo creating variations and improvements in technique.

 As for Muay Thai, it is also held in high regard within the MMA community.
-This is due to its effectiveness at dealing damage and crippling opponents through brute force.
+This is due to its effectiveness at dealing damage and crippling opponents through brute force, which is also why I chose it in my post titled What Is The Best Striking Martial Art?
 It encourages the use of all limbs in striking, including elbows, knees, hands, and feet.
 For this reason, it is known as ‘the art of eight limbs’.

 In the martial art’s native country of Thailand, May Thai competitions are used to earn money, as the competitors earn considerably more money than they would from regular work.
 Muay Thai began gaining popularity and credibility as a martial art when its practitioners began competing in kickboxing and mixed rules competitions.
 Due to its use of knees and elbows, it has become an important aspect in MMA competitions, where these types of strikes are allowed.